phjanderson/TeensyMixSynth/README.md

 All patch parameter values will be sent out to external MIDI whenever a patch is loaded.
 It is possible to record these parameter values using your DAW so your song contains the right parameter values regardless of what the patch is set to.

 To save a patch:
-- press _BANK RIGHT to enter patch save mode, the button LED will start to blink slowly
+- press _BANK RIGHT_ to enter patch save mode, the button LED will start to blink slowly
-- the first and second digits of the current patch are indicated using the button leds of the _MUTE_ and _REC ARM_ buttons
+- the first and second digits of the current patch are indicated using the button LEDs of the _MUTE_ and _REC ARM_ buttons
 - optionally press _MUTE_ of channel 1 to 8 to select the first digit of the patch location to save to, the LED will light up
 - optionally press _REC ARM_ of channel 1 to 8 to select the second digit of the patch location to save to, the LED will light up
 - press _BANK RIGHT_ again to enter patch name mode, the button LED will start to blink quickly